Everest Base Camp Trek in September

 - Visit the gateway of the Everest Base Camp Trek as well as the highest trade center, Namche Bazar

 - Tengboche and Dingboche monastery,

-- A close encounter to some of the world’s highest peaks such as Mount Cho Oyu, Mount Makalu, Lhotse, and other mountain ranges above 7000m.
+- A close encounter with some of the world’s highest peaks such as Mount Cho Oyu, Mount Makalu, Lhotse, and other mountain ranges above 7000m.